 Usage rates continued to increase and by 1976 North Sydney Oval was hosting seven full football matches each weekend from three different codes - Rugby League, Rugby Union and Australian Rules as well as the occasional game of soccer!

-Upgrades to the iconic North Sydney Oval commenced November 2015.
+Upgrades to the iconic North Sydney Oval commenced November 2015, through 2022.

-The new lighting system allows day-night games to be played at the Oval.
+The new lighting system allowed day-night games to be played at the Oval.

 - bar, kiosk and merchandising facility improvements